-About 39 million Americans get migraines.
+About 39 million Americans are migraineurs.
 That’s about 12% of the adult population.
-Kids are not free from migraines either.
+Kids are not free from the neurological condition either.
 About 10% suffer from attacks.
 Is there any way to predict if a person is prone to migraines?
-What are the triggers of migraine episodes?
+What are the triggers of its episodes?
 We will discuss the answers to these two very important questions, and then we will introduce you to upper cervical chiropractic care as a means of finding natural help for migraines.

 The Top Migraine Risk Factors

 Here are a few things that could indicate migraines are likely to occur in a person’s future: